Angry Video Game Nerd: Reception and legacy

-The Angry Video Game Nerd show made James Rolfe one of the most popular Internet celebrities before the advent of YouTube.
+The Angry Video Game Nerd show made James Rolfe one of the most popular Internet celebrities even before the advent of YouTube.
 The Angry Video Game Nerd was voted Best Online Web Series in Mashable's 3rd Annual Open Web Awards on December 16, 2009.
 Peggy Rajski describes the origin of the show's success stemming from the correct use of the internet as well as the crowd funding system.
 Rajski further said that "[Rolfe] already cultivated an audience that cared about his prior work.
 When he asked them to step up, clearly they were willing to."
 Fellow filmmaker and internet celebrity Doug Walker dubbed the Nerd the "Greatest Video Game Critic of All Time".
 Jacob Rich of Michigan Daily described the Nerd as the "pioneering internet 'gamer' show", adding that "pretty much every major game review show online today has 'AVGN' to thank for establishing its format".
 The French show Joueur du Grenier was based on Angry Video Game Nerd.

 Zach Whalen described the show's presentation of retro gaming into contemporary gamers as "a process of looking back to an unattainable past and trying to bring that past into the present".
 Rolfe also commented during an interview with The Guardian of the show's impact in the current generation of the video game industry, saying that they "still relate to it and they like learning of the past".
 In the same article, reporter Luke Langlands also noted the show's influence of inspiring the creation of other independent online shows.
 The Nerd's success as an independent celebrity outside of the commercial mainstream of pop culture, popularized the notion of making lifelong careers online.
 In a survey published by Mediscape, a number of people admitted to being inspired by the Nerd to create and submit their own content in various online spaces, including YouTube, DeviantArt, SourceForge, GameFAQs and ScrewAttack, influencing the likes of those such as the Nostalgia Critic, Angry Joe and others.

 In his analysis of the show and the character, writer Alex Carlson of Hardcore Gamer dubbed Rolfe's character "The Nerd Who Changed Gaming Culture Forever".
 In his written article, he described the Angry Video Game Nerd as "one of the most recognizable figures in gaming culture", adding that "if you're a gamer, it's nearly guaranteed that you've browsed YouTube and seen at least a couple of videos from the series.
 Nearly a decade after the series' humble inception, James Rolfe's frequently sailor-mouthed alter-ego is still spreading influence.
 With each new gaming channel appearing on YouTube, there's some level of inspiration coming straight from The Nerd.
 From the very beginning, The Angry Video Game Nerd was a giant leap forward.
-Whether James Rolfe knew it or not, the rise of The Nerd was a moment that changed gaming critique and entertainment forever".
+Whether James Rolfe knew it or not, the rise of The Nerd was a moment that changed gaming critique and entertainment forever."